MicrosoftEdge/WebView2Feedback/specs/ExtendedAcceleratorKeyPressed.md

 # Background
 WebView2 has `ICoreWebView2AcceleratorKeyPressedEventArgs`  for the `AcceleratorKeyPressed` event.
-We has been asked extend this API so that developers can indicate that they would like an existing browser accelerator key to be disabled as a browser accelerator.
+We have been asked to extend this API so that developers can indicate that they would like an existing browser accelerator key to be disabled as a browser accelerator.

 In this document we describe the updated API.
 We'd appreciate your feedback.